 The National Art Contest encourages students to express themselves artistically, exploring themes related to Chinese American culture, history, and community.
 This contest invites creativity and provides a platform for young artists to share their unique perspectives on identity, diversity, and heritage.

-The National Internship Program offers college students the chance to gain hands-on experience in Washington, DC.
-Through internships, young people are mentored by professionals, gaining leadership skills and an understanding of advocacy work.
-This experience builds the next generation of Chinese American leaders committed to positive change in their communities.
+The National Internship Program offers prospective interns the opportunity to gain hands‑on experience in Washington, DC and San Francisco.
+Interns are mentored by experienced professionals, developing leadership skills and a deeper understanding of advocacy work.
+The program helps cultivate the next generation of Chinese American leaders dedicated to creating positive change in their communities.

 Additionally, C.A.C.A. is developing a comprehensive K-12 Lesson Plan on Chinese American History to be integrated into school curricula across the nation.
 This educational resource aims to provide students with a thorough understanding of Chinese American contributions and struggles throughout U.S. history.
 It covers significant events, influential figures, and cultural contributions, helping to build an inclusive historical narrative that resonates with students of all backgrounds.